-There are national committees that report to the board of trustees: Finance Committee; Navigation Committee; Marketing Committee; Waterway Recovery Group; Remuneration Committee and Awards Panel.
+There are national committees that report to the board of trustees: Canalway Cavalcade Committee, Events Committee, Finance Committee; Navigation Committee; Remuneration Committee, Waterway Recovery Group; and the Volunteers Awards Panel.

 Essex Waterways Ltd is a subsidiary company of IWA and manages the Chelmer & Blackwater Navigation in Essex.
 It is run by a board of directors appointed by IWA’s trustees, but otherwise operates independently and is not a charity.